askvader/askvader/README.md

 *WARNING: Askvader is pre-alpha*.

 Askvader is a typed, purely functional language that compiles to distributed cloud applications.
-It can be thought of as a provisioner for cloud runtime environments like Kubernetes or AWS, or as a programming language that uses these systems as its runtime environment.
+It can be thought of as a provisioner for cloud environments like Kubernetes or AWS, or as a programming language that uses these systems as its runtime environment.
 The core design goals are:

 - *Immutablity*: All your infrastructure should be as a single expression
 - *Reproduciblity*: The meaning of an expression does not depend on any external state